Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Review of vector-like quark searches

-{\tolerance=800 Analogous to the previously described analyses, search strategies for single \PQT in the all-hadronic channel with \PH/\Ztobb are defined based on the quarks resulting from the top quark and Higgs/\PZ boson decays: a low-mass search and a high-mass search~\cite{B2G-19-001, B2G-18-003}.
+\cmsParagraph{$\tZ\to\bqq\,\bb$} {\tolerance=800 Analogous to the previously described analyses, search strategies for single \PQT in the all-hadronic channel with \PH/\Ztobb are defined based on the quarks resulting from the top quark and Higgs/\PZ boson decays: a low-mass search and a high-mass search~\cite{B2G-19-001, B2G-18-003}.
 The event selection criteria are based on the properties of the signal final state, specifically with $\PQt\to\bW$ and \PH/\Ztobb decays. }

-The low-mass search of Ref.~\cite{B2G-19-001} uses the full Run-2 data set.
+The low-mass search of Ref.~\cite{B2G-19-001} uses the full Run 2 data set.
 The final state comprises two jets from the \PW boson decay and three \PQb jets (two from the \PH or \PZ bosons and one from the top quark decay).
-Events are selected if they contain at least six small-radius jets with $\pt>40\GeV$ and $\abs{\eta}<4.5$.
+Events are selected if they contain at least six small-radius jets with $\pt>40\GeV$ and $\abs{\eta}<4.5$, in order to maintain high efficiency for selecting all the jets from the \PQT quark decay.
 Tighter \pt thresholds are imposed on the first three leading jets to select objects consistent with the decay of a high-mass resonance.
-Finally, three of the small-radius jets are required to be \PQb-tagged using the tight \DeepCSV working point.
+Finally, three of the small-radius jets are required to lie in the central region of the detector and be \PQb-tagged using the tight \DeepCSV working point.
 The main variable used in the low-mass search strategy is the reconstructed five-jet invariant mass from small-radius jets.
 A multistep \chisq minimization algorithm is used to identify the jet combinations that reconstruct the best Higgs or \PZ boson, \PW boson, and top quark candidates.
 Additional criteria are applied to optimize the signal reconstruction based on the individual \chisq scores, the angular separation between the selected objects, and the fraction of momentum carried by the decay products of the \PQT quark.
 These criteria are described in detail in Ref.~\cite{B2G-19-001} and are defined to ensure that the five-jet invariant mass distribution is a smoothly falling spectrum.
 The dominant background processes are QCD multijet production and top quark pair production, and their contributions are evaluated from the observed data using CRs with relaxed \PQb tagging requirements.

 In Ref.~\cite{B2G-19-001}, the high-mass search strategy is also performed using the five-jet invariant mass as the main observable and hence focuses on \PQT masses below 1.2\TeV.
 An earlier search performed by the CMS Collaboration \cite{B2G-18-003}, using the 2016 data set, applies a different strategy for the high-mass regime, in which the invariant mass of the \TtotH and \TtotZ candidates is reconstructed using two large-radius jets.
 This strategy is effective for \PQT masses of 1\TeV and above.
 Jet substructure techniques are used to reconstruct the top quark and \PH/\PZ jets.
 The presence of a forward jet is also required with a minimum \DR of 1.2 from the leading large-radius jets.
 After event selection, the dominant background contributions, as in the low-mass search, are \ttbar and QCD multijet production.
 The reconstructed mass of the \PQT candidate from the large-radius dijet system is adjusted for deviations of the individual large-radius masses from the known top quark and an \PH or \PZ boson, and used as the main observable.
 Details on the adjusted \PQT mass sensitive observable, \mtilde, can be found in Ref.~\cite{B2G-18-003}.
 The resulting postfit \mtilde distribution of the observed data based on the background-only hypothesis for \TtotZ is shown in Fig.~\ref{fig:postfit_tH_tZ} (left).
 Similar plots for other CRs may be found in Ref.~\cite{B2G-18-003}.